CIA activities in the Philippines: 1950s

 Philippine president Ramon Magsaysay entrusted Colonel Edward Lansdale as his military adviser and also as his speechwriter.
 Secretly Lansdale was working for the CIA and funneled $1 million of agency money to Magsaysay, along with additional funds from the Coca Cola Company.
 Through Lansdale's influence on Magsaysay, the U.S. was able to spread American policy into Southeast Asia.
 Many programs were launched by the United States such as: Freedom Company of the Philippines, Eastern Construction Company, and "Operation Brotherhood" which allowed Filipino personnel to deploy in other Asian countries for covert Filipino operations.
-Actively using the Philippines territories, the CIA was able to established supply as well as training and logistics bases on several Philippines islands.
+Actively using the Philippines territories, the CIA was able to establish supply as well as training and logistics bases on several Philippines islands.
 This included the Tawi-Tawi Island of Sanga-Sanga, which was a base for an airstrip.
 These were employed for the mission to overthrow the Indonesian President Sukarno and destroy the Indonesian left-wing.
 The CIA specifically supported Indonesian colonels who disapproved of Sukarno and trained them and other subversives at the above-mentioned bases.
 In this way, the CIA provided aid, advice, and instructions directly to military rebel groups.

 In the summer of 1952, Philippine president Ramon Magsaysay offered the Huks a choice of either all-out friendship or all-out force.
 Magsaysay's presidential term was set to end in December 1957, however, before he could leave office, he died in a plane crash in March 1957.
 According to a Memo intended for the Director of Central Intelligence, the death of Magsaysay caused the political polarization of the Philippines to intensify.
 The CIA believed that Magsaysay's death would initiate an upheaval, causing different political groups to compete for power.
 They also believed that US-Philippine relations would decline because there was no acceptable replacement that would have the same connections to the US.
 It also addressed the possibility that along with the death of Magsaysay, pro-American sentiment may decrease.
 More specifically, it warned against the possible rise of nationalism and communism as forces that could begin to influence policy in the Philippines, namely policies that were not in the best interest of the United States.
 This would begin to shape future US policy with the Philippines, as the fear of communism began to rise.
 However, there were hopes of the Liberal Party taking over the political spectrum with their possible candidate Jose Yulo.
 Yulo is held in high regard to his integrity and ability to lead and he also is pro-American.
 Carlos Garcia, being the incumbent, had a great advantage, but was facing a strong opposition with the little time he had to exploit his position.